 For a recreational marijuana safety compliance license, an entity, a sole proprietor, and a supplemental individual should complete the following forms while also providing the required supporting documentation:

-At the prequalification stage, the primary license applicants must pay a certain non-refundable application fee as determined by the MRA.
+At the prequalification stage, the primary license applicants must pay a certain non-refundable application fee as determined by the CRA.
 However, supplemental applicants are not required to pay any application fees.

 Department of Licencing and Regulatory Affairs